eonx-com/easy-monorepo/packages/EasyUtils/readme.md

 $ composer require eonx-com/easy-utils
 ```

-## List of helpers
+## Helper list

-- `CollectorHelper`: provide methods to facilitate the implementation of Collector DesignPattern
+- `CollectorHelper`: provides methods to facilitate implementation of the [Collector Design Pattern][2]

 ## CollectorHelper

-The [Collector DesignPattern][2] is a great solution to contribute keeping your code SOLID, however when you start
+The [Collector Design Pattern][2] is a great method for keeping your code SOLID.
+However, using it in multiple parts of
-implementing it in different places of your project you end up repeating yourself a bit.
-The main purpose of this helper is to prevent duplicated code and facilitate the implementation of the [Collector DesignPattern][2]
+your project can lead to significant repetition.
+The main purpose of the `CollectorHelper` is to prevent duplicated code
-in your project.
+and facilitate implementation of the [Collector Design Pattern][2] in your project.

+Most popular PHP frameworks provide features to tag services, and then define all services for a specific tag as
+dependencies to other services.
+See the following resources for examples:

+- [Tagging Services in CakePHP][3]
+- [How to Work with Service Tags in Symfony][4]
+- [Service Tagging in Laravel][5]

+Those features help you implement the [Collector Design Pattern][2] in your project because they allow you to easily
+inject a collection of services sharing the same tag into other services.

+However, there are some things you need to consider:

+- There is no guarantee that all given services are instances of a specific class/interface
+- You have no control on the order the services are organised within the given collection

+Let's elaborate on the above points.

+#### No guarantee on the content of tagged services

+The service tagging features do not allow you to ensure all services sharing the same tag meet common criteria.
+Symfony
+has a feature to [automatically tag services based on their class][6], but nothing stops you from manually tagging a
+service with the same tag or even one of your dependencies.

+This is why we strongly recommend you always filter the given `iterable` of services by a given class/interface of your
+choice by using the `filterByClass()` or `filterByClassAsArray()` methods of the `CollectorHelper`.

+#### No control on the order the services are organised

+When using service tagging features, you can control the order that the services are organised by simply changing the
+order in which you define the services.
+However, as above, there is nothing stopping you or one of your dependencies
+from tagging a service with the same tag.
+Therefore, you cannot guarantee the order as you cannot modify the
+dependencies' service definitions.
+But the `CollectorHelper` can help us!

+In some cases, the order of the given services does not matter, so there is no need to do anything.
+But if your logic
+requires the services be used in a specific order, then use the `orderHigherPriorityFirst()` and/or
+`orderLowerPriorityFirst()` methods!

+These methods will sort the objects within the given `iterable` based on their priority.
+In order to define an object's
+priority, it must implement the `EonX\EasyUtils\Interfaces\HasPriorityInterface` provided by this package.
+If an object
+doesn't implement this interface then its priority will default to `0` automatically.

 ### CollectorHelper::convertToArray()

-The `convertToArray()` method is pretty straight forward, it will convert any iterable to a simple PHP array.
-It comes
-handy when you deal with `iterable` and you want to use array methods on it.
+The `convertToArray()` method will convert any iterable to a simple PHP array.
+It is useful when you want to use array
+methods on an `iterable`.

-Here is a simple example of when to use this method, you have a class which accepts an `iterable` of "workers"
+For a simple example of when to use the `convertToArray()` method, imagine you have a class which accepts an `iterable`
-in its constructor.
-To safely use those "workers", you want to ensure each of them implements the right interface, so
+of "workers" in its constructor.
+To safely use these "workers", you want to ensure each of them implements the right
-you decide to filter them to keep only the "good workers" using the `array_filter()` function.
-If the given "workers"
+interface, so you filter them to keep only the "good workers" by using the `array_filter()` function.
+If the "workers"
-are already an `array`, then no problem, however it is defined as `iterable` so you cannot guarantee you will receive
+were already an `array`, then there would be no problem.
+However, because they are defined as `iterable`, you cannot
-an `array`.
-Use the `convertToArray()` method!
+guarantee you will receive an `array`.
+So use the `convertToArray()` method!

 ```php
 use App\Domain\WorkerInterface;